dzackgarza/Notes/Talks/HomotopyTalk.md

   (i.e. a set $A \subset X$ is open iff $A \intersect X_n$ is open for all $n$)

+Example: Every graph is a 1-dimensional CW complex

 Example: Identification polyhedra for surfaces

 Example: $S_n = e_0 + e_n$